OceanNerdDiva/OceanNerdDiva/README.md

 GUYS I REALIZED WHY I AM SO INTO MARINE BIOLOGY i learned that I just like all kind of fields in science and biology, Marine biology was the first thing I learned and I stuck with it for so long.
 Now I'm into chemistry but still learning marine biology.
 I don't think marine biology will ever die out for me.

 My special interest is: Nintendo, mostly the 3ds games like tomodatchi, miitopia, animal crossing new leaf, happy home designer, fantasy life, yeah I could go on.
+I also like science but it dies after a while.
+I liked nintendo ever since I was introduced to my moms 3ds when I was 5.